riteshKumar-cyber/food-delivery/README.md

 # food-delivery
-this is mern stack food -dlivery project
+This is mern stack food -dlivery project